15 Things Your Dog Wishes You’d Buy at Petco

-Dogs love puzzle toys when a yummy treat is their reward.
-“The KONG Wobbler is great for dogs with active minds that need to have a job,” says Dr. Hughes.
-And it’s also good for dogs who might spend a little too much time on the sofa because the KONG Wobbler forces them to work for their treats or meal.
-“They’re also a great way to occupy dogs that miss you when you leave.
-Just save their meal for when you have to walk out the door.”
-Here are some other smart ways to keep your pup busy when you’re not home.
+Dogs love puzzle toys when a yummy treat as their reward.
+"The KONG Wobbler is great for dogs with active minds that need to have a job," says Hughes.
+And it's also good for dogs who might spend a little too much time on the sofa because the KONG Wobbler forces them to work for their treats or meal.
+"They're also a great way to occupy dogs that miss you when you leave.
+Just save their meal for when you have to walk out the door," adds Hughes.
+Here are some other smart ways to keep your pup busy when you're not home.

-“My dog Maggie loves her iFetch,” says Nicole Ellis, pet expert and certified dog trainer with Rover. iFetch is an automatic tennis ball launcher made for small dogs that includes three mini tennis balls.
-“Dogs love the physical and mental stimulation, and it’s suited for inside and outdoor use, so you can adjust the launch distance from ten to 30 feet with the touch of a button,” says Ellis.
-Bigger dogs will love iFetch Too, which uses standard size tennis balls and has a “random” distance setting to keep super-smart pups guessing.
-Fetching balls is a fun way to knock out his exercise for the day.
+"My dog Maggie loves her iFetch," says Nicole Ellis, pet expert and certified dog trainer with Rover. iFetch is an automatic tennis ball launcher made for small dogs that include three mini tennis balls.
+"Dogs love the physical and mental stimulation, and it's suited for inside and outdoor use, so you can adjust the launch distance from ten to 30 feet with the touch of a button," says Ellis.
+Bigger dogs will love iFetch, which uses standard size tennis balls and has a "random" distance setting to keep pups guessing.
+Fetching balls are a fun way to knock out his exercise for the day.
 By the way, this is how much time your dog needs to be active every day.

 KONG Extreme Ball